hbcbh1999/mockup-generator/readme.md

 - run `npm install`
 - run `npm run build` to build the app.
 - run `npm start` to run app from CLI without building the app
+- If you wish to just install the app, the file is available for download here https://github.com/andypotts/mockup-generator/raw/build/Mockup.zip